hungdv136/rio/README.md

 - Simple and fluent API for unit test in Golang
 - DSL in YAML/JSON format for stub declarations
+- Supports wide-range response types (html, xml, json and binary)
 - Can be deployed as mock server (HTTP and gRPC) for integration test
 - Supports persistent stubs to database with caching to improve performance
 - Flexible for matching request by method, URL params, headers, cookies and bodies
 - Dynamic response with go-template
-- Automatically generates stub with reserve proxy mode
+- Automatically generates stubs with reserve proxy mode
 - Ability to run tests in parallel to improve speed

 ## How it works